-From cold to warm climates, precipitation increases in most regions, with substantial increases in the tropics and extratropics and small decreases in the subtropics (Fig. 3a).
-In hot climates (> 320 K), subtropical and tropical precipitation decreases substantially.
+From cold to warm climates, precipitation increases in most regions, with substantial increases in the tropics and extratropics and small decreases in the subtropics (Figure 3a).
+In hot climates (>320 K), subtropical and tropical precipitation decreases substantially.
 The maximum tropical precipitation is approximately 10 mm day-1 in warm climates and decreases to approximately 5 mm day-1 in hot climates.
 Similarly, subtropical precipitation decreases from approximately 6 mm day-1 in warm climates to approximately 0 mm day-1 in hot climates.
-Notably, from warm to hot climates, despite a decrease in global-mean precipitation, precipitation continues to increase in the extratropics, with the polar regions experiencing a substantial increase in precipitation (Fig. 3a).
+Notably, from warm to hot climates, despite a decrease in global-mean precipitation, precipitation continues to increase in the extratropics, with the polar regions experiencing a substantial increase in precipitation (Figure 3a).
 Precipitation in the Arctic, for instance, increases from approximately 2 mm day-1 in warm climates to approximately 8 mm day-1 in hot climates.

 To understand the mechanisms contributing to regional precipitation as a function of global-mean surface temperature, we examine components of the surface energy budget and latent energy flux divergence (see Section 2.2.2).
-Figures 3b-e show the components of the zonal-mean surface energy budget and latent energy flux divergence (converted from W m $^{-2}$ to mm day $^{-1}$) for the CAM simulations.
+Figures 3b-3e show the components of the zonal-mean surface energy budget and latent energy flux divergence (converted from W m-2 to mm day-1) for the CAM simulations.

-From cold to warm climates, the net surface shortwave flux remains relatively constant, exhibiting weak increases in the polar regions (Fig. 3b).
-Figure S4 shows the clear-sky and cloud components of the zonal-mean net surface shortwave flux and shows that this is related mainly to the clear-sky component.
-The overall increase in zonal-mean precipitation from cold to warm climates is contributed mainly by the net surface longwave flux, which becomes smaller under warming (Fig. 3c).
-The surface sensible heat flux contributes weakly to the overall increase in zonal-mean precipitation from cold to warm climates (Fig. 3d).
-The latent energy flux divergence contributes most to the zonal-mean pattern of precipitation, causing a precipitation increase in the tropics and extratropics, and a precipitation decrease in the subtropics (Fig. 3e).
+From cold to warm climates, the net surface shortwave flux remains relatively constant, exhibiting weak increases in the polar regions (Figure 3b).
+Figure S4 in Supporting Information S1 shows the clear-sky and cloud components of the zonal-mean net surface shortwave flux and shows that this is related mainly to the clear-sky component.
+The overall increase in zonal-mean precipitation from cold to warm climates is contributed mainly by the net surface longwave flux, which becomes smaller under warming (Figure 3c).
+The surface sensible heat flux contributes weakly to the overall increase in zonal-mean precipitation from cold to warm climates (Figure 3d).
+The latent energy flux divergence contributes most to the zonal-mean pattern of precipitation, causing a precipitation increase in the tropics and extratropics, and a precipitation decrease in the subtropics (Figure 3e).
 Note there are substantial changes in the latent energy flux divergence around 320 K that indicate meridional shifts in tropical rainfall, expansion of the subtropics, and poleward shifts of the midlatitude stormtracks.

-In hot climates (> 320 K), the net surface longwave flux and surface sensible heat flux become much smaller and approach zero (Fig. 3c, 3d).
-As a result, in hot climates, regional precipitation is almost entirely balanced by the net surface shortwave flux and latent energy flux divergence (Fig. 3b, 3e).
-In the subtropics, the weak export of moisture associated with increased poleward latent energy transport (Fig. 3e) is balanced almost entirely by the net surface shortwave flux, resulting in no precipitation (Fig. 3a).
-Note that the subtropics continue to see drying in extremely hot climates, largely due to the increased latent energy transport (Fig. 3e).
+In hot climates (>320 K), the net surface longwave flux and surface sensible heat flux become much smaller and approach zero (Figures 3c and 3d).
+As a result, in hot climates, regional precipitation is almost entirely balanced by the net surface shortwave flux and latent energy flux divergence (Figures 3b and 3e).
+In the subtropics, the weak export of moisture associated with increased poleward latent energy transport (Figure 3e) is balanced almost entirely by the net surface shortwave flux, resulting in no precipitation (Figure 3a).
+Note that the subtropics continue to see drying in extremely hot climates, largely due to the increased latent energy transport (Figure 3e).
 In the extratropics, precipitation continues to increase in hot climates because of increased poleward latent energy transport.
-In the polar regions, the decrease in net surface shortwave flux is small (Fig. 3b), but the increase in poleward latent energy transport is large (Fig. 3e), resulting in a overall precipitation increase (Fig. 3a).
+In the polar regions, the decrease in net surface shortwave flux is small (Figure 3b), but the increase in poleward latent energy transport is large (Figure 3e), resulting in a overall precipitation increase (Figure 3a).

-3.3 Total precipitable water and precipitation intensity
+3.3.
+Total Precipitable Water and Precipitation Intensity